Mid

 Free

-The origin of this tradition roots from the the competition between the east and the west side rulers of Naha back in the 17th century.
-Now, the custom is performed to bring good prosperity to Okinawa, as well as the participants good health.
-Before the 14:30 p.m.
-Tug-of-War event, at 11:30 a.m. there is a grand parade.
-Lion dancing, fan dancing, and martial arts performances, these are inclusive in the parade, and are not to be missed either.
-The parade is located on Kokusai Dōri, while the tug-of-war is at 58 Kumoji crossing.
-There is no admission fee.
+The origin of this tradition dates back to the competition between the East and West side rulers of Naha in the 17th century.
+Now, the custom is performed to bring good prosperity to Okinawa, as well as the participants’ good health.

 Accommodation

-The best hostel option nearby is Kitchen Hostel Ao which blends trendy cpasule pods with modern design and all the amenities you need.
+The best hostel option nearby is Kitchen Hostel Ao, which blends trendy capsule pods with modern design and all the amenities you need.
 If you need a little more privacy but are still on a budget, Y’s Cabin and Hotel is the perfect upgrade.
 For the full hotel experience, JAL City Naha is a full Western-style hotel with a little luxe for your stay.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.